It's not unusual, as a Christian single woman, to become annoyed with the questions about your marital

 Your

-desire for a mate shouldn’t cause you to forget about your current blessings.
+desire for a husband shouldn’t cause you to forget about your current blessings.
 Nothing can help you embrace the spirit of

 gratitude quicker than volunteering.
 How about spreading cheer to

 residents in the nursing home or patients in the hospital?
-There are numerous charities that could use
+Numerous charities could use

 your help.
-This season rather than waiting on God to bless you, use what He has
+This season use what He has

 given you to be a blessing!